alanwhite/pbspec/docs/architecture/pipe_band_app_architecture.md

 │   ├── alignmentHints: AlignmentHints (optional)
 │   └── instrumentSpacing: Dictionary<InstrumentID, Float>
 ├── Measures[]
-│   └── (See Measure structure below)
+│   └── Each Measure contains InstrumentMeasure for each instrument (See Measure structure below) └── Barlines[]
-└── Barlines[]
-    └── (See Barline structure below)
+    └── Span across all instruments in system (See Barline structure below)
 ```

 #### 3.1.3 Measure Structure with Musical Intelligence